Tau-Coin/libTAU/fuzzers/README.rst

 ..........

-Please consider contributing back any updated corpuses (amended by more seed inputs) or fuzzers for more APIs in libtorrent.
+Please consider contributing back any updated corpuses (amended by more seed inputs) or fuzzers for more APIs in libTAU.